 Who is Liable for a Single Vehicle Accident?

-Determining who is liable for a single vehicle accident is not always easy.
-By definition, a single car accident involves just one vehicle; however, this does not always translate to just one party being liable for the accident.
-For this reason, if you have been injured you should consult an attorney to learn your rights as soon as possible.
+A single-vehicle accident may result from driver negligence, owner negligence, maintenance company negligence, manufacturer negligence.
+Any of those parties may be liable for their own negligence.
+Determining who is liable for a single-vehicle accident is not always easy.
+By definition, a single-car accident involves just one vehicle; however, this does not always translate to just one party being liable for the accident.
+For this reason, if you have been injured you should consult an personal injury attorney to learn your rights as soon as possible.
 Call us at (713) 932-0777 for a free consultation.

 - Driver Negligence